 The next few hours were quiet and meditative, but I stayed very focused on Rachel.
 I got up from time to time to give her water, to wipe her brow with a cool cloth, or to give her a little massage.
 Dennis stayed fully trusting, never once afraid.
 He was a rock.
 Rachel sat in meditation for a few hours while she opened and endured surge after surge.
 I could tell that the edge had been taken off, but only mentally.
 Her body was still processing so much pain.

 After a few hours the midwife came to check her and we were at 8/9cm.
 We were so close.
 We waited patiently for her to tell us she was ready to push.
-After another hour, she reached another edge of pain.
+After another hour, Rachel reached another edge of pain.
 She was done with it all, well beyond her limit, yet with each surge, she found her breath.
-She asked me to go and get the midwife, who confirmed we were at 10cm.
+She asked me to go and get Anita, who confirmed we were at 10cm.

 After about 10 contractions on her back, I began to feel a surge of discomfort in my own body.
 I could feel that Rachel wasn't in an empowering position.
 Originally she had requested to push on all fours, but the midwife didn't want her to.
 I was becoming more irritated as each contraction passed without much progress.
 Seeing how incredibly hard she was working and intuiting that gravity was not helping her, I asked, "How do you feel right now Rachel?"
 Exasperated, she exclaimed, "I feel totally powerless!"